-Auburn Marsh Wildlife Area webpage
+Auburn Marsh Wildlife Area

-Auburn Marsh Wildlife Area map
+About Auburn Marsh Wildlife Area

 This 462-acre wildlife area is situated in northeast Ohio on the east side of Auburn Road, one-half mile north of Auburn Corners on Washington Road.
 It can be reached from OH-44 on the east.